divyesh1111/blog-ai-front/README.md

 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.

-commit 5: add the skeleton and fix the issue of the login.
+commit 5: add the skeleton and fix the issue of the login. commit 6: Added the header and footer and responsive designing